fluxninja/aperture/docs/content/concepts/auto-scale/components/auto-scaler.md

   scale-in or scale-out.
   - Scale-in cooldown: The _Auto Scaler_ won't scale-in again until the cooldown period has elapsed.
 If there is a scale-out decision, the scale-in cooldown is reset.
-This is to make sure that excessive scale-in is immediately corrected.
+This immediately corrects excessive scale-in.
   - Scale-out cooldown: The _Auto Scaler_ won't scale-out again until the cooldown period has elapsed.
 If there is a scale-out decision which is much larger than the current scale value, the scale-out cooldown is reset.
 This